armijnhemel/proximity_matcher_webservice/README.md

 # Caveats

+There are some caveats when creating the database.

+## Not all files are suitable

+There are some files that are not very suitable for this approach, because of the file format, where the structure of the file either enforces that there is a lot of similarity, or where compression makes sure that there is very little or a combination of both.

+As an example, PNG files always start with a very similar header (often only differing a few bytes) which will cause TLSH to say those parts are very similar, but the payload of the data (the `iDAT` chunks) are zlib-compressed and compression might lead to vastly different outcomes.
+Metadata, such as XMP data (if not compressed) could also lead to strange results.

+Examples of other files that are not very suitable are files with a lot of markup or that are generated, sich as SVG files or Visual Studio build files.

+## Unbalanced trees

 Although the VPT trees try to be balanced they are not necessarily.
 Because the VPT is a recursive data structure stored in a pickle it could mean that you get errors like the following: